4

 The hub connects adjacent trust demand back into compare, sample proof, pricing, and live search instead of letting it become a generic advice branch.

-These lanes exist to capture adjacent scam and verification demand, then hand the user back into proof, comparison, or the live workflow before the research turns generic.
+These lanes narrow adjacent scam and verification questions, then point back to proof, comparison, or the live workflow.

 4